 Great Falls first adopted a zoning ordinance to regulate the use of land and buildings in 1930.
 The last comprehensive update of these regulations occurred when the Unified Land Development Code was adopted in 2005.
+Since 2005, significant sections of the Unified Land Development Code have been updated to respond to development issues in the community.
 The current zoning and subdivision code implements the City's growth policy, Missouri River Corridor Plan, neighborhood plans and Long Range Transportation Plan.
 The purposes of the code are: 1) to ensure that all development is guided by and gives consideration to the Growth Policy; 2) to provide clear, consistent standards, regulations and procedures for the review of all proposed development within the city; and, 3) to safeguard the public health, safety and general welfare by establishing minimum standards for design and development.